IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 In this step you deploy the docker image you have created to Red Hat OpenShift and create an instance of it.
 Before you begin, you need push the image to the OpenShift image registry.

-> Note: The migration artifacts generated by Transformation Advisor (specifically the operator/application/application-cr.yaml file) assume that the default Docker Registry is being used.
-If you choose to use a different registry, remember to update the image property in the YAML file appropriately.

 1. From your local web browser, return to the tab/window with the OpenShift web console.

-1. In the OpenShift Web Console page, click the **Action** icon next to your username and select **Copy Login** Command to get the ROKS login command.
+1. In the OpenShift Web Console page, click the **Action** icon next to your username and select **Copy Login** Command to get the OpenShift console login command.

    ![](images/ocp-copy-login-command.png)